 To receive full compensation for traumatic brain injury, you’ll need to consult with a knowledgeable personal injury attorney.
 The damages you receive will cover your traumatic brain injury treatment and compensate you for loss of wages and emotional trauma.

 The East Lansing personal injury attorneys at Foster & Harmon work hard to make sure you get the compensation you deserve for traumatic brain injury.
-If you or a loved one has a personal injury that involves a brain or head injury, call our office for your free legal consultation at (517) 337-4600.
+If you or a loved one has a personal injury that involves a brain or head injury, call our office for your free initial phone consult at (517) 337-4600.